bbhunter/brutas/README.md

 * each consecutive file **does not** contain passwords from the previous set.

 **NOTE: Due to Github limits, only lists 1-3 are precompiled.** You need to run `./scripts/build.py -p main.Extended` to generate the complete set:
-* brutas-passwords-4-m.txt (250MB)
+* brutas-passwords-4-m.txt (390MB)
-* brutas-passwords-5-l.txt (1.6GB)
+* brutas-passwords-5-l.txt (2.3GB)
-* brutas-passwords-6-xl.txt (112GB)
+* brutas-passwords-6-xl.txt (120GB)

-The whole operation takes roughly five hours on a 2,6 GHz Intel Core i7 with 16GB of RAM and currently requires 160GB of free disk space.
+The whole operation takes roughly six hours on a 2,6 GHz Intel Core i7 with 16GB of RAM and currently requires 160GB of free disk space to store the final results plus roughly 280GB for temporary files, SSD highly recommended.

 ### Details